Darkrock04/QR-CODE/README.md

 # QR CODE GENERATER

-QR code generator and reader application.
+QR code generator.
 It allows users to create custom QR codes for various purposes, such as sharing URLs, contact information, Wi-Fi credentials, and more.

 # Acknowledgements